alexhokl/notes/dotnet/entity-framework.md

 EF Core implements optimistic concurrency control, meaning that it will let multiple processes or users make changes independently without the overhead of synchronization or locking.
+For instance, if process `A` updates column `1` and process `B` updates column `2`, both process can update at the same time as EF generates `UPDATE` statements only with the relevant columns.
 In the ideal situation, these changes will not interfere with each other and therefore will be able to succeed.
 In the worst case scenario, two or more processes will attempt to make conflicting changes, and only one of them should succeed.

 Properties configured as concurrency tokens are used to implement optimistic concurrency control: whenever an update or delete operation is performed during